Port of Alta, Norway

 ABOUT

 Situated at the head of Alta Fjord, Alta is often referred to as the `City of the Northern Lights’ and is approximately 400 km north of the Arctic Circle.
-The rock carvings at Alta, located near the Jiepmaluokta bay, dating from c.
+The rock carvings located near the Jiepmaluokta bay, dating from c.
 4200 BC to 500 BC, are on the UNESCO list of World Heritage Sites.

 Population is just over 21,000